jullienl/HPE-COM-PowerShell-Library/README.md

 Connect-HPEGL -Credential $credentials
 ```

-This cmdlet initiates and manages your connection to the HPE GreenLake platform.
-Upon successful connection, it establishes a persistent session for all subsequent module cmdlet requests.
+This cmdlet establishes and manages your connection to the HPE GreenLake platform.
+Upon successful connection, it creates a persistent session for all subsequent module cmdlet requests.
 Additionally, the cmdlet generates temporary API client credentials for both HPE GreenLake and any Compute Ops Management service instances provisioned in the workspace.

-A global variable `$HPEGreenLakeSession` is used to store OAuth2 information (access token, ID token, and refresh token), session cookies, all API credentials (clientId/SecureClientSecret) and additional relevant details.
+The global variable `$HPEGreenLakeSession` stores session information, API client credentials, API access tokens, and other relevant details for both HPE GreenLake and Compute Ops Management APIs.

 To learn more about this object, refer to the help documentation of `Connect-HPEGL`.